Tom Grennan: Personal life

 He has dyslexia.
 Grennan has spoken about his mental health struggles, including anxiety disorder, attention deficit hyperactivity disorder, and suffering from body dysmorphia.

 During an interview with CALM in 2021, Grennan revealed that when he was 18 he was attacked by a group of strangers.
 After the attack, he could not leave his house and the event caused him suicidal thoughts after he experienced a "massive depression".
 A year later, in April 2022, Grennan was beaten and robbed after a performance in Manhattan, NYC.
 He suffered a ruptured ear and torn ear-drum and postponed an upcoming show in Washington, D.C.

 During an interview with Rolling Stone Australia in 2022, Grennan confirmed his engagement to Italian pilates instructor Danniella Carraturo.
 They married in May 2024.
 In 2025, the couple had a daughter.

 Advocacy

 Grennan has used his platform to advocate for people's access to mental-health resources, against toxic masculinity, and in support of the LGBTQ+ community.

 In 2021, Grennan became an ambassador for the ‘Making Me’ charity in Bedford, which encourages young people, as well children, to stay ‘mentally fit’ through knowledge and resources.
-In 2022, Grennan partnered up with the National Health Service of England on their mental-health campaign which empowers those struggling with mental-health issues to seek support.
+In 2022, Grennan partnered with the National Health Service of England on their mental-health campaign which empowers those struggling with mental-health issues to seek support.

 In May 2025, Grennan was among the musicians who signed an open letter pledging "solidarity with the trans, non-binary and intersex communities" and condemning the April 2025 Supreme Court ruling on the definition of woman in the Equality Act and subsequent EHRC guidance.